Change of contact details

 To request a letter, log into myUCA using your network login:

-- Click on Student Home on the left
+- Click on Student Home at the top

-- Click on Request a Council Tax Letter or Request a Bank Letter
+- Click on Request a Council Tax/Proof of Status Letter or Request a Bank Letter

 Contact student records

 If you need to consider one of the following options:

 - Interrupting your study